+5.2.1.3.3.
 Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs (HS/QCS) MPA

-Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs Marine Protected Area is located between Haida Gwaii and the mainland of British Columbia in Hecate Strait and Queen Charlotte Sound.
+The HS/QCS MPA, designated under the Oceans Act in February 2017 is located in the Northern Shelf Bioregion of the Pacific Region, southeast of Haida Gwaii, North and South of the entrance to the Douglas Channel.
 The reefs are made up of large colonies of glass sponges and are estimated to be 9,000 years old.
 They are located at depths of 140 m to 240 m below the surface.
 The MPA is comprised of three individual areas known as the Northern Reef, the two Central Reefs, and the Southern Reef.
-Together these three areas cover approximately 2,410 km2.
+Together these three areas cover approximately 2,410 km.

 The HS/QCS MPA has been established to conserve the biological diversity, structural habitat, and ecosystem function of the glass sponge reefs.
 The slow growth and fragility of these sponges make the reefs particularly vulnerable to damage and disturbance since recovery may take tens to several hundreds of years.
 Due to the highly sensitive nature and structure of the reefs, human activities in and around the reefs could pose a risk to the structural habitat, biological diversity and ecosystem function of the reefs.
+Each glass sponge reef has a Core Protection Zone (CPZ) (two CPZ in the Central Reef), a Vertical Adaptive Management Zone (VAMZ), and an Adaptive Management Zone (AMZ).